-Puppet Enterprise helps you automate the configuration and ongoing management of your machines and the software running on them, so you spend less time fighting fires and more time deploying great software.
+Puppet Enterprise automates configuration and ongoing management of your machines and the software running on them, so you spend less time fighting fires and more time deploying great software.

 How It Works

-First, you define the desired state of compute, storage and networking devices using a simple, but powerful declarative configuration language.
-(Or choose from thousands of pre-built modules on the Puppet Forge.)
+First, you define the desired state of compute, storage and networking devices using a simple but powerful declarative configuration language.
+(Or choose from thousands of pre-built, tested modules on the Puppet Forge).

 Next, you can simulate configuration changes before taking them live, so you know exactly what will happen when a change is made.